Skip to Content

 Home > Blog > UK > What’s the difference between child protection and safeguarding?

-How we protect and safeguard vulnerable young people from exploitation and partner with transport communities to create a safer world.
+How we protect and safeguard vulnerable children from exploitation on transport networks.

 How does safeguarding relate to child protection?

-Safeguarding and child protection are terms that often used interchangeably, but there are some key differences between them.
-While safeguarding has a broader and more preventative approach, child protection tends to focus on immediate responses to harm or abuse.
+Safeguarding and child protection are terms often used interchangeably, but there are key differences between them.

 What is child safeguarding?

-• Preventing harm: taking measures to stop abuse, neglect or exploitation before it occurs, whether intentional or unintentional.
+• Preventing harm: taking action to stop abuse, neglect or exploitation before it occurs

-• Creating safe environments: Making spaces and places children spend time in safe, including family homes, care homes, schools, community venues and other public places.
+• Creating safe environments: ensuring spaces children use are safe, including homes, schools, care settings and public transport

-• Supporting wellbeing: Proactively promoting children’s physical and emotional health.
+• Supporting wellbeing: promoting children’s physical and emotional health

-Child protection is related to safeguarding but focuses specifically on protecting those who we know or suspect have been harmed or are at risk of harm.
+Child protection is closely linked to safeguarding but focuses specifically on children who are known or suspected to be experiencing harm or at risk of harm.

 Child protection can include:

-• Assessing risks: Identifying whether a child is experiencing or is at risk of abuse, neglect or exploitation.
+• Assessing risk: identifying whether a child is experiencing or at risk of abuse, neglect or exploitation

-• Legal procedures: When necessary, involving the police or the judicial system to protect a child from a harmful situation.
+• Legal action: involving police or the justice system where necessary to protect a child

 What are the similarities between safeguarding and child protection?

-Importantly, both share a common goal: to ensure children’s safety and wellbeing.
+Importantly, both share the same goal: to ensure children are safe and supported.

-Many children around the world use trains and buses to escape their everyday realities, which can involve abuse, neglect or difficult family relationships.
-Some may also be at risk of criminal or sexual exploitation, or have poor mental health.
+Many children use transport networks to escape difficult or unsafe situations, including abuse, neglect or family breakdown.
+Some may also be at risk of criminal or sexual exploitation, or struggling with poor mental health.

-In the UK, our Safeguarding on Transport programme is focused on improving the safety and wellbeing of vulnerable children and young people using the transport network.
+In the UK, our Safeguarding on Transport programme focuses on improving the safety and wellbeing of vulnerable children and young people using the transport network.

-We train transport professionals and raise public awareness to create a network of ‘eyes and ears’ on the ground to strengthen safety responses across the transport network so that vulnerable children are spotted quickly, and effective action is taken to protect them.
+We also train transport professionals and raise public awareness to create a network of ‘eyes and ears’ across transport systems.
+This helps ensure vulnerable children are identified quickly and appropriate action is taken.

-Key to this work is looking at the places that young people interact with outside of the home – in this case, rail and bus networks, where we know there is a high number of child safeguarding incidents taking place.
+A key part of this work is focusing on the places young people interact with outside the home — particularly rail and bus networks, where we know safeguarding concerns frequently arise.

 Latest stories